opensearch-project/project-website/index.markdown

   - project
 ---

-# Find the truth within your data
+# Find the Truth Within Your Data

 OpenSearch is the flexible, scalable, open-source way to build solutions for data-intensive applications.
 Explore, enrich, and visualize your data with built-in performance, developer-friendly tools, and powerful integrations for machine learning, data processing, and more.